 Five Easy Ways to Start Eating Healthier This Autumn: Eating the Good Stuff and Ditching the Bad

-We’ve heard it all before - eat your five a day, breakfast is the most important meal of the day and cut down your sugar intake, but what else can we do to stay ahead of the game?
-Here are some more tips to help you start eating healthier this Autumn.
+We’ve heard it all before - eat your five a day, breakfast is the most important meal of the day, eat less sugar.
+What else can we do to stay ahead of the game?
+Read on for five easy ways to start eating healthier this Autumn.

 Eating the Good Stuff and Ditching the Bad

-Don’t ditch the fat - fats are good for you and there is no need to say goodbye to this food group.
+Don’t ditch the fat - fats are good for you, and there is no need to say goodbye to this food group.
 Choosing which fats to eat as part of a healthy diet is where people can be led down the wrong path.
-We need to cut down on fats that raise cholesterol levels and eat those that protect our heart and are essential to good health.
+We need to cut down on "bad" fats that raise cholesterol levels and eat those which are essential for good health.

 Good fat sources to try and include in your everyday diet: